iotaledger/iota-wiki/.github/CONTRIBUTING.md

 To edit a document, click the pencil (edit this file) in the top right corner when viewing in GitHub.

-   This will open up the Github editor so you can edit your file.
+   This will open up the GitHub editor, so you can edit your file.

    All pages are themed and styled automatically and follow a standardized format throughout the wiki.